wings3003/my-files/SQL basics 3.md

     SELECT * FROM books
     WHERE released_year != 2017;

-Not like operator is used when we want to use a mismatch(no match) of falues
+Not like operator is used when we want to use a mismatch(no match) of values

     SELECT * FROM books
     WHERE title NOT LIKE '%e%';